DATA-606-SPRING-2022/Hugues_DATA606/README.md

 This research investigates the influence that governmental policy responses have had on the COVID-19 pandemic around the world.

 Since March 2020, Coronavirus disease (COVID-19) was declared as a global pandemic.
-As of today, the COVID-19 infections are over 500 millions cases and the death toll is about 6 millions worldwide.
+As of today, the COVID-19 infections are over a half billion cases and the death toll is about 6 millions worldwide.
 Several restrictions and policies were imposed by countries to minimize the infections and deaths.

 Being able to understand drivers and predict Coronavirus disease confirmed cases can be used in policy and decisions making regarding the restrictions or lockdown measures.